MrAnchovy/kohana-module-smarty/README.md

 for extensions of the Kohana Template Controller class to return more than one type of output which is particularly useful in AJAX applications.

-Version 3.2.2 for Kohana 3
+Development Version (post 3.2.2) for Kohana 3

 ### Quick Start